keatmin/golang-learning/gowtests/README.md

 ## Dependency Injection
 1. Both bytes.Buffer and os.Stdout implements io.Writer
-2. Understanding general purposes interface can software reusable in a number of contexts
+2. Understanding general purposes interface can make software reusable in a number of contexts
 3. Essentially separating concern of the construction of an object

 ### WHY DI